magnologan/awesome-sca/README.md

-# awesome-thirdpartycomponents
+# awesome-sca
-Upcoming comprehensive list of third party component vulnerability checking references.
+Coming up!!
+A comprehensive list of Software Composition Analysis Tools.

-Following repo contains a collection of third party component analysis tools which can be used in daily needs.
+Following repo contains a collection of SCA tools which can be used to analyze risks in third party components which were used as part of code.
+Feel free to add up any new tools.
 **Note: :copyright: stands for proprietary sofware.
 All other tools are open source. **

 # Table of Contents